Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Datasets and Prediction Tasks

 Each time a student $u$ accesses a lecture video $v_c$ of course $c$, their activity is recorded with the following information: student ID, course ID, video ID, and UNIX timestamp.
-The in-video quizzes for each of the courses consist of a single multiple-choice question or a True/False question, appearing at the end of the video.
-When student $u$ submits an answer to the in-video question for video $v_c$, the platform records the student's response $r_{u,v_c} \in \{0, 1\}$. $r_{u,v_c} = 0$ indicates an incorrect response of student $u$ on video $v_c$ quiz; and $r_{u,v_c} = 1$ otherwise.
+In each course, the in-video quizzes comprise either a single multiple-choice question or a True/False question, presented at the end of the video.
+When student $u$ submits an answer to the in-video question for video $v_c$, the platform records the student's response $r_{u,v_c} \in \{0, 1\}$. $r_{u,v_c} = 0$ indicates an incorrect response, and $r_{u,v_c} = 1$ otherwise.